-Secondly, the spirit and letter of the Rotterdam Convention has to be respected by all Members States.
-The fight to end the use of chrysotile has undermined that Convention and the Secretariat has accepted that the Convention turned itself into a mission against chrysotile.
+Secondly, the spirit and letter of the Rotterdam Convention must be respected by all Members States.
+The fight to end the use of chrysotile has undermined the Convention and the Secretariat has accepted that the Convention turned itself into a mission against chrysotile.
 The message from numerous competent authorities is crystal clear.
-Propaganda, extrapolation, hypothesis, and lobsters' traps must cease and so being the end of the anti-asbestos Convention.
+Propaganda, extrapolation, hypothesis, and lobster traps must cease and so being the end of the anti-asbestos Convention.

-Furthermore, Conferences of the Parties time after time reaffirms that - regarding inclusion of new chemicals in Annex III - consensus is, and will remain, the one and only decision-making process endorsed by the Convention.
-Notwithstanding the efforts made by the Secretariat, whose preparatory note had chartered a narrow path towards inclusion of chrysotile in the List, well-informed participants held their ground and clearly stated their belief that this natural fibre is and remains a useful and economical resource that can be used in a safe and responsible way.
+Furthermore, Conferences of the Parties time after time reaffirm that - regarding inclusion of new chemicals in Annex III - consensus is, and will remain, the one and only decision-making process endorsed by the Convention.
+Notwithstanding the efforts made by the Secretariat, whose preparatory note had chartered a narrow path towards inclusion of chrysotile in the PIC list, well-informed participants held their ground and clearly stated their belief that this natural fibre is and remains a useful and economical resource that can be used in a safe and responsible way.

-This International Convention as any others, belong to its members (countries are the sole authorities) and should be acting accordingly.
-Activists and anti-asbestos lobby should not be considered anymore as stakeholders by the Secretariat.
+This International Convention, as any other, belongs to its members (countries are the sole authorities) and should be acting accordingly.
+Activists and antiasbestos lobby should not be considered anymore than stakeholders by the Secretariat.

-AHEAD OF JUNE 2022 THE ROTTERDAM CONVENTION'S COP-10 AND THE MOZAMBIQUE AFFAIR
+AHEAD OF MAY 2023 THE ROTTERDAM CONVENTION'S COP-11 AND THE MOZAMBIQUE AFFAIR

-A REMINDER OF THE CONVENTION'S FUNCTIONING
+REMINDER OF THE CONVENTION'S FUNCTIONING

-Member countries' representatives are the only participants allowed to make decisions during a Conference of the Parties (COP).
+Members representatives are the only participants allowed to make decisions during a Conference of the Parties.
 They have complete authority on deciding whether a product, substance or fiber should be included (or not) or excluded (or not) from the PIC list.
-Decision-making must be consensual and countries are not required to justify their position.
+Decision-making must be consensual, and countries are not required to justify their position.
 When a consensus cannot be reached, the file is closed.
 In such situation, submitting participants to any form of pressure, irrespective of its source, is unacceptable and contrary to all principles of sound management.
 The case of the chrysotile fiber is a potent case in point.
-After more than 15 years the file is constantly back on the agenda even if all stakeholders know all too well that parties simply cannot make a decision on data, studies or document that are more than 10 years old.
+After 18 years the file is constantly back on the agenda even if all stakeholders know all too well that parties simply cannot make a decision on data, studies or document that are more than 18 years old.
 It is an aberration and unthinkable but nevertheless, the crusade continues.